DJANG2024/MKDocsMaterial/docs/index.md

 - a [GitHub account](https://github.com/signup)

 ## Procedure Overview
-The main section of this documentation includes:
+By reading the main section, you will learn to:
+- Link a GitHub account to Visual Studio Code
-- Configuration of a project through a GitHub Repository
+- Configure a GitHub Repository
-- Installation, activation, and deactivation of built-in extensions
+- Install, activate, and deactivate a built-in extension
+- Create a HTML page

 ## Typographical Conventions